Bangkok’s Green Oasis: Parks Offer Relief from City Life

 GPS: 13.816860, 100.557007

 Once the State Railway of Thailand’s golf course, this giant public park is best known by its nickname, Suan Rodfai.
-It’s been transformed into a heaven for jogging, park cycling and weekend leisure.
-It’s a great park for kids and families with excellent walking and cycling trails and plentiful picnic opportunities from food vendors scattered around the park.
-It’s also nearby to the famous Chatuchak Market, making it an ideal contrast to a days shopping.
+Transformed into a heaven for jogging, park cycling and weekend leisure, it’s a great park for kids and families with excellent walking and cycling trails and plentiful picnic opportunities from food vendors scattered around the park.

 Chatuchak Park